top_heading

 [2:120] … “God’s guidance is the true guidance.”
 (6:71).

-3. Glorifying the greatness of God at bowing – Subhaana Rabbee Al-Azeem
+3. Glorifying the greatness of God at bowing – Subhaana Rabbee al-Azeem

 4. Expecting response from God during returning to standing – Samee-`a Allah Liman Hamidah

-A 4-word Arabic phrae consisting of 15 letters is recited during returning from bowing to standing expecting response from God for the prayer, which reminds us that the prayer must be observed to meet criteria required by God to be responded by Him.
+A 4-word Arabic phrase consisting of 15 letters is recited during returning from bowing to standing expecting response from God for the prayer, which reminds us that the prayer must be observed to meet criteria required by God to be responded by Him.

 [2:186] When My servants ask you about Me, I am always near.
 I answer their prayers when they pray to Me.
 The people shall respond to Me and believe in Me, in order to be guided.

 [11:61]…“You shall seek His forgiveness, then repent to Him.
-My Lord is always Near, Responsive [Inna Rabbee Qareebun Mujeebun]”.
+My Lord is always Near, Responsive.”

-5. Glorifying the highness of God at prostration – Subhaana Rabbee Al-A’alaa
+5. Glorifying the highness of God at prostration – Subhaana Rabbee al-A`alaa

 When we recite this 3-word Arabic phrase consisting of 14 letters to glorify the highness of God at the most humble position, we may reflect on the following verses to realize His highness.